 3.1.4 Depreciation

 Depreciation is a secondary irrational beliefs, and research has elucidated positive associations with defensiveness to negative feedback (Chamberlain & Haaga, 2001), aggressiveness (Beck, 1999), unhealthy anger expression (Martin & Dahlen, 2004), children’s depressive, fear (internalized) aggressive and anti-social (externalized) symptoms (Silverman & Digiuseppe, 2001), and has been associated with those who are easily threatened by criticism (Ellis & Dryden, 1997).
-Literature suggests that depreciation beliefs are a strong predictor of depression (Soloman, Arnow, Gotlib, & Wind, 2003), anxiety (David, Schnurr, & Belloui, 2002), and posttraumatic stress responses (Hyland, Shevlin, Adamson, & Boduszek, 2014).
+Literature suggests that depreciation beliefs are a strong predictor of depression (Soloman, Arnow, Gotlib, & Wind, 2003), anxiety (David et al., 2002), and posttraumatic stress responses (Hyland, Shevlin, Adamson, & Boduszek, 2014).
 Depreciation reflects the notion that on the basis of one occurrence, the individual generalizes and values the self in line with the result.
 For example, an athlete might conclude that because they have failed in a tennis match, then they are a complete failure.
 In REBT it is argued that self-rating in any way is erroneous (Ellis, 1994), because there are no objective bases for arriving at global evaluations of one’s self (Sava, Maricutoiu, Rusu, Macsinga, & Virga, 2011).
 REBT is unique in that it encourages the valuation of behaviours, and the unconditional acceptance of people and the self as a whole.

 3.1.5 General rational beliefs